cloudamqp/java-amqp-example/README.md

         │           └───heroku
         │               └───javaworker
         └───test
-            └───java
+        |   └───java
-                └───com
+        │       └───com
-                    └───myexamples
+        │           └───heroku
+        │               └───javaworker

 A class called `App.Java` is also created which serves as the main entry point for your application.
-You can choose to add other Java classes that would be the main entry point for your application.

 ## Worker processes on Heroku